 Hidden Cave, Nevada, 1978-79

-During the 1978 and 1979 field seasons, David Hurst Thomas and a stalwart crew were dedicated to the excavation of this Nevada cave used during in the late Archaic period -- from about 2000 BC to AD 0.
-The team discovered that the relatively inhospitable cave was used for temporary housing -- a place store food and cache tools and other materials.
+During the 1978 and 1979 field seasons, David Hurst Thomas and a stalwart crew excavated the Nevada cave occupied in the late Archaic period -- from about 2000 BC to AD 0.
+The team discovered that the relatively inhospitable cave was used for temporary storing food, tools and other materials.